Peking Express: International versions

 A German version was shown in 2005.
 The concept has also been sold to Scandinavia where it was broadcast for the first time in the autumn of 2007.
 The Scandinavian version is shown on Kanal 5 in Sweden, TVNorge in Norway and Kanal 5 in Denmark.

 A French version named Pékin Express is screened by M6, with twelve seasons aired so far from 2006 to 2019, and a thirteen and fourteen planned for 2020.
 It can be seen on TV5 outside France.
 In Spain, the first four seasons of local version Pekín Express aired on Cuatro from 2008 to 2011; Atresmedia acquired the rights in 2015 and has produced two seasons since.
-An Italian version has been produced since 2012 by RAI and shown on Rai 2 successfully.
+An Italian version has been produced since 2012 by RAI and shown on Rai 2 successfully until 2020, when it passed on Sky Uno.
 In Poland, the series has been broadcast on TVN since 2016 and was known for its first two seasons, which were set in Asia, as Azja Express.
 From season 3 onwards, it has been known as Ameryka Express, with its production location changing to America; a fourth season premiered in spring 2020.
 In Romania, the series has aired successfully on Antena 1 since 2018 as Asia Express for its first four seasons, with the upcoming season being titled America Express, following the changing of its production location into Americas.
 In Greece, the series has started airing on Star Channel as Asia Express in fall 2022.